Jack Suwinski Player Props: Pirates vs. Brewers

-On Friday, Jack Suwinski (.677 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
-First pitch is at 8:10 PM ET.
+On Saturday, Jack Suwinski (.700 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cubs.
+In his most recent game he had a hitless performance (0-for-2) against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers